How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Shopify Plus — the DTC default below 150K SKUs

 Wins for DTC brands that value storefront velocity, fast theme iteration, and a checkout funded by Shopify's own optimisation team.
-Liquid plus Hydrogen plus the Storefront API covers most of what teams used to build from scratch.
+Liquid plus Hydrogen plus the Storefront API covers most of what teams used to build from scratch, and Checkout Extensibility (the model that replaced legacy checkout.liquid in August 2024) finally made checkout customisation safe for upgrades.
 Loses on deep B2B without B2B Edition (and even with it, multi-step approval workflows still strain the model), at catalogs above a few hundred thousand SKUs with deep configuration, and on storefront experiences that demand more than the theme system allows.
-We default to Shopify Plus when the audience is mostly DTC, the SKU count is mid-range, and the merchandising team will out-iterate the engineering team.

 BigCommerce — the mixed B2B and DTC middle ground